Lana Wolf: Theatre

 She sang in several theatre shows, among which are Those were the Days and De Grote Kerstshow with the Irish musical star Peter Corry.
 In 2008 she is one of the leading ladies in A Tribute to the Bee Gees.
 2009 Lana has a leading role with the Dutch Orchestra Royal Airforce in the theatre show Rockopera in Concert.

 2011 Lana was guest artist with The Queen Experience in a sold out GelreDome (30.000 people).
 This show is the biggest Queen/Freddie Mercury tribute in Europe till now.
 Lana sings two duets with Joseph Clark: Who Wants To Live Forever and Somebody To Love.
 The stage director was Gary Lloyd.
 Other guests were Wibi Soerjadi and Sibongile Mngoma.
 The music was arranged by David Keech and presentation done by Erik de Zwart.

-Starting 2014 Lana Wolf produces and stars in a country music theatershow The American Country Legends with try-outs in World Forum Theater and RAI Theater.
+Starting 2014 Lana Wolf produces and stars in a country music theater show The American Country Legends with try-outs in World Forum Theater and RAI Theater.
 November 2018, she received the country music award 'Show of 2018', awarded by the Dutch CMA.

 2022 Lana is touring with her theatre show, Linda Ronstadt & Friends.